Getting Started with Remote Support

 A Remote Support session can end in a number of ways:

-• Either party can end the session by pressing the Done button in the pop-up:
+• Either party can end the session by pressing the Finish button in the timer window.

-• By pressing the Off icon in the action bar of the browser (IT admin only):
+• The IT admin can press the Off icon in the action bar of the browser:

-• If session expiration (see Set session expiry) is enabled, the session will be terminated after the set amount of time.
-When the remaining time gets below 2 minutes, a countdown appears:
+• If session expiration is enabled (see Set session expiry), the session will be terminated after the set amount of time.
+When the remaining time gets below 2 minutes, a countdown alert appears:

 • By pressing the Terminate this session from the auditlog details of an ongoing Remote Support session: